umbraco/UmbracoDocs/10/umbraco-cms/tutorials/add-microsoft-entra-id-authentication.md

             .Build();
     }
     ```
 3. Build and run the website.
-You can now login with your Azure AD credentials.
+You can now login with your Entra ID credentials.

     ![AD Login Screen](../reference/security/images/AD_Login.png)

-## Azure AD Authentication for Members
+## Entra ID Authentication for Members

 1. Create a Member login functionality, see the [Member registration and login](../../tutorials/members-registration-and-login.md#member-registration-and-login) article.
 2. Create a class called `MemberAuthenticationExtensions.cs` to configure the external login.